Skip to content

 Application hierarchy

 The @useAuth decorator can be used on a service namespace, sub-namespace, interface or operation.
 The security scheme specified will be applied to all operations contained in the type.
 A child type with a @useAuth will override the security scheme of the parent type.
-If the goal is to append a new scheme, you must re-specify the security schemes on the parent and add the new scheme.
+If you want to add a new scheme rather than override, you must re-specify all the parent’s security schemes along with the new one.

 Examples